arnasdill/bachelorFIles/README.md

 ## Folder optimizationResults

 Šiame folderyje pateikiami parametrų optimizavimo testiniai rezultatai.<br />
-In this fodler you can find results of parameter optimization tests.
+In this folder you can find results of parameter optimization tests.